Vasissualiyp/GIZMO-setup/DOCUMENTATION.md

 #### Description

-The `gizmo_setup.sh` script is designed to automate the setup of the GIZMO codebase.
+The `gizmo_setup.sh` is a master setup script designed to automate the setup of the GIZMO codebase.
 It performs system-specific configurations and clones the GIZMO repository, preparing it for subsequent simulation runs.

 #### Usage